Ole Begemann: iPhone Development

 Apple Symbols to the rescue

 If the standard buttons do not cover your needs or ff you need to use one of the standard toolbar buttons outside of a toolbar (in a simple UIButton, for example), you are out of luck.
-But Apple Symbols contains many more standard icons for your icon-making pleasure.
+But the Apple Symbols font contains many more standard icons for your icon-making pleasure.
 Open the OS X Character Viewer in Glyph View, select the Apple Symbols font and scroll down to the very end of the Glyph Catalog:

 The Apple Symbols font in Character Viewer